bertt/mapbox-vector-tile-cs/README.md

 Failed: 0, Passed: 38, Skipped: 0, Total: 38, Duration: 937 ms
 ```

+## Samples

+1] GeoJSON

+The samples folder contains a simple console application that reads a vector tile from a file and writes the GeoJSON to the console.

+2] SkiaSharp

+(Todo)

+SkiaSharp is a cross-platform 2D graphics API for .NET platforms based on Google's Skia Graphics Library.
+The samples folder contains a simple console application that reads a
+vector tile from a file and draws the geometries using SkiaSharp.

 ## Benchmarking

 Test performed with Mapbox vector tile '14-8801-5371.vector.pbf'